whusterj/dndindc/_posts/wiki/2019-01-12-xanathar-guild.md

 layout: page
 title: The Xanathar Guild
 date: 2019-01-12
-description: The Xanathar Guild ("Xanths") are one of several major factions vying for power in Waterdep.
+description: The Xanathar Guild ("Xanths") are one of several major factions vying for power in Waterdeep.
 They are a chaotic criminal organization overseen by a demented Beholder known as The Xanathar.
 category: wiki
 tags: factions
 ---

-The Xanathar Guild ("Xanths") are one of several major factions vying for power in Waterdep.
+The Xanathar Guild ("Xanths") are one of several major factions vying for power in Waterdeep.
 They are a chaotic criminal organization overseen by a demented Beholder known as [The Xanathar][the-xanathar].

 You first encountered The Xanathar Guild when they started a bar fight with the [Zhentarim][zhentarim] agent Yagra [Floon][floon], believing him to be [Renaer Neverember][renear-neverember].
 Ostensibly, the